-Connectors on the wireless card Antenna-cable color
+Connectors on the wireless card Antenna-cable color Silkscreen marking Auxiliary Black AUX ▲ (black triangle)

-Main (white triangle) White

-Auxiliary (black triangle) Black

 - 2. Slide and place the wireless-card bracket on the wireless card. - 3.
 Align the notch on the wireless card with the tab on the wireless-card slot. - 4.
 Slide the wireless card at an angle into the wireless-card slot. - 5.
-Replace the screw (M2x3) that secures the wireless card to the system board.
+Replace the screw (M2x3) that secures the wireless card to the system board. - 6.
+Place the computer in an upright position.